 "We no longer need only good detectives," says Van de Coevering.
 "We need people from different backgrounds: programmers, financial analysts and cryptographers."

-Van de Coevering is self-taught: "I still can't write a line of code, but I fully understand how blockchain works - an idea I never heard of a few years ago.
+Van de Coevering is self-taught: “I still can't write one line code, but I fully understand how blockchain works – a concept I had never heard of a few years ago.
 And if I can, so can you.
 All it takes is time and curiosity. "